beyarkay/masters-thesis/src/04_methodology.md

 <!-- TODO:

 Describe in detail how the HMM can't really be trained with the full dataset because it can't fit into memory.
-And it's beyond the scope to batch-ify it.
+And it is beyond the scope to batch-ify it.
 And the 50-class FFNNs already show superior performance.
 Need to give the math for why HMMs don't work with >100k observations